huihongxiao/vmware-nsx/README.rst

 #.
 User triggers booting VM.
 #.
 Nova creates VM.
 #.
 Nova calls Neutron to create/update port.
 #.
+In Neutron side, VDS mech driver will bind port, and TOR mech
+   driver will get dynamic segment and sent the VLAN/VXLAN relationship to SDN controller.
-Nova gets the port information from Neutorn and uses to spawn VM.
+#.
+Nova gets the port information from Neutorn and uses it to spawn VM.
    Since VIO don't have l2 agent, the mechanism here is simpler than OpenStack community solution.

 Migrate VM
 ----------

-Similar to boot VM, I will come back with more details.
+Since every leaf switch has same VLAN/VXLAN mapping, and VMware VDS can be distributed across hosts.
+Migration should work out of box.